Bhargav43/GitEasyPull/README.md

 ```

 #### 3. Path's End Char Check
-_Usually in laguage like Py, the folder's path ending with a '/' character represents the file/folder inside the present is selected.
-Here, we want to create a new folder inside the present by default.
-So, eliminating the extra character so it causes no effect._
+_Usually in languages like Py, the folder's path ending with a '/' character represents the file/folder is selected which is inside the present.
+Here, we want to create a new folder inside the present by default, so, eliminating the extra character so it won't cause no issue._
 ```python
 os.path.split(url)[1] if url[len(url)-1] != '/' else os.path.split(url[:len(url)-1])[1]
 ```